mychris/bf-cc/README.md

 The `-e` flag can be used to change the behavior on EOF.
 I have seen many programs which rely on `-e0`, but I think `-ekeep` is a more sane default, since the program can simply set the cell to `0` before the read, if desired.
-Using a hardcoded value for EOF might make it harder for certain applications.
+Using a hard-coded value for EOF might make it harder for certain applications.

+For instance, the `cat` program is often written as `,[.,]` in brainfuck.
+This will not work with the default EOF flag in results in an endless loop.
+`,[.[-],]` would be a more resilient implementation.

 ## TODOs